An ultrasound scan uses high-frequency sound waves to create images of the inside of the body. It is suitable for use during pregnancy.

 A Doppler ultrasound can assess the function and state of cardiac valve areas, any abnormalities in the heart, valvular regurgitation, or blood leaking from valves, and it can show how well the heart pumps out blood.

 - evaluate for plaque buildup and clots

 - assess for blockages or narrowing of arteries

 A carotid duplex is a form of carotid ultrasonography that may include a Doppler ultrasound.
 This would reveal how blood cells move through the carotid arteries.

 Ultrasound in anesthesiology

-Ultrasound is often used by anesthetists for guidance (accuracy) when injecting needles with anesthetic solutions near nerves.
+Ultrasound is often used by anesthetists to guide a needle with anesthetic solutions near nerves.

 Ultrasound and urology